Skip to main content

 A diverse array of speakers and panels delved into critical topics shaping the open source landscape in Track 1 at the SOSS Community Day NA.
 Katherine Druckman from Intel Corporation, along with Lori Lorusso, Angie Byron from Aiven, and Tabatha DiDomenico from G-Research, explored the mission of OpenSSF’s DevRel (Developer Relations) community, emphasizing community contributions in developing standards, tools, and education to fortify the software supply chain and bridge the gap between code and communication.
 Jeff Mendoza from Kusari led a session on determining the criticality of open source projects within the OpenSSF Securing Critical Projects Working Group, discussing the factors considered when evaluating projects and the impact of security bugs or compromises.
 Seth Larson from the Python Software Foundation discussed securing open source ecosystems, focusing on fixing vulnerabilities such as the widely exploited libwebp vulnerability across the Python ecosystem and the interactions between software security standards and open source maintainers.
 Katherine Druckman and Ryan Ware from Intel Corporation engaged in a critical conversation about consuming open source securely, covering topics such as evaluating projects, addressing CVEs, project maturity, governance, and using tooling to enhance software integrity.
 Justin Cappos from NYU talked about starting the journey to secure the software supply chain, sharing experiences, stumbling blocks, good practices, and a general road map to making software more secure.
 Georg Kunz from Ericsson discussed compiler options hardening for C and C++, highlighting the OpenSSF Compiler Options Hardening Guide and techniques for improving the security of C and C++ programs against prevalent software defects.
 Jeffrey Borek from IBM, Sarah Evans from Dell Technologies, and Rao Lakkakula from JPMorgan Chase led a panel on mitigating security risks in OSS utilization, sharing insights on best practices for secure coding, dependency management, community collaboration, and fostering a culture of security awareness among developers.

 In the afternoon sessions, Michael Lieberman from Kusari discussed the complexities of securing OSS, emphasizing the need for tools and practices such as SLSA, SPDX, Sigstore, and OpenVEX.
 Adolfo García Veytia from Stacklok provided insights into the evolving foundations of SBOMs within the OpenSSF community, highlighting ongoing projects aimed at standardizing SBOM handling, trust, verification, and CLI operations.
 Brittany Istenes from Fannie Mae presented the Clean Dependency Project, addressing the need for proactive vulnerability management in response to incidents such as log4shell.
 Mo McElaney from IBM, John Kjell from TestifySec, Jay White from Microsoft, Chan Voong from Comcast, and Marcela Melara from Intel Corporation joined forces for a panel discussion on diversity, equity, and inclusion (DEI) within the OpenSSF community, exploring various aspects of DEI and the ongoing journey toward a more diverse and inclusive open source security landscape.
+For further insights and reflections from the DEI panel, you can read our latest blog post here.

 Track 2